View Roy Welch's Obituary on TheDay.com and share memories

 |

-His beloved family include, Jody Welch, Katonah, N.Y.; Scott Welch, New York, N.Y.; Cynthia Welch-Moriarty, Amherst, Mass.; Jocelyn Welch-McCarthy, South Kingstown, R.I.; six grandchildren and one great-grandchild.
+He was a very popular man with a great sense of humor, amusing and cheering his friends with anecdotes, jokes and songs.
+He wrote and published stories, poems and articles throughout his life.
+Roy was a true gentleman, scholar, musician, faithful church member and family man who was greatly beloved by family and friends.
+He was generous of spirit with a positive outlook and zest for living.

+He was predeceased by his wife Constance Alexander Welch; and one of his twin daughters, Constance Alyson Welch.
+He is survived by daughters, Jody Dore Welch (Henry Skillman) of Katonah, N.Y., Cynthia Anne Welch-Moriarty, surviving twin, (JackMoriarty), of Amherst, Mass., Jocelyn Spencer Welch-McCarthy (Robert McCarthy) of South Kingstown, R.I.; and son Scott Alexander Welch (Mary Ellen Banisch) of New York, N.Y.; six grandchildren, Christopher Welch Moriarty, Kimberly Anne Berkowitz, Timothy Welch Moriarty, Alexander Welch Skillman, Samuel Alexander McCarthy, Madeleine Spencer McCarthy; and one great-grandchild, Aoife Mae Coombs-Moriarty.

-Celebrate Roy's life at 11 a.m.
+Join us in celebrating Roy's life at 11 a.m.
 Saturday, Nov.
-9, at Mystic Congregational Church.
+9, at Mystic Congregational Church, followed by a reception.

-Dinoto Funeral Home in Mystic, is assisting the family.
-Please visit www.dinotofuneral.com for more information.
+Gifts in Roy D. Welch's memory should be made to Mystic Congregational Church, Mystic, or to The Parkinson's Foundation, 200 SE 1st Street, Suite 800, Miami, FL 33131.